xuancong84/OpenHomeKaraoke/README.md

 ## Auto-start PiKaraoke

-This is optional, but you may want to make your raspberry pi a dedicated karaoke device.
+This is optional, but you may want to make your raspberry pi a dedicated Karaoke device.
 If so, add the following to your /etc/rc.local file (paths and arguments may vary) to always start pikaraoke on reboot.

 ```
 # start pikaraoke on startup